melanievogel/web-security/README.md

 # Insecure Mate Web Shop

+This project consists of a

+* insecure web shop application
+* task description for students which kind of attacks to perform
+* guide for teachers/educational staff to give hints to students while solving the task
+* solution depicting the expected approach how to solve the task

-The goal of this application is to build awareness of cyber security attacks specific to web applications.
+The goal of this project is to build awareness of cyber security attacks specific to web applications.
+Students are getting a task description, every solved task reveals a secret flag to them which is the solution to the task.
+By solving the task, they should think of the background why those attacks can happen, how they happen and how to prevent them.
+The task description is available [here](/tasks.pdf).

+To guide them, an instructors guide is available to give useful hints to them [here](/guides.pdf).

+The expected approach i.e., one possible solution is available [here](/expected.pdf).

-Those attacks include:
+Typical web app attacks include:
 * SQL Injection
 * Session Hijacking
-* Cross-Site-Scripting XSS
+* Cross-Site-Scripting (XSS)

+As of now in 2021, they are merged together under category **Injection** on third rank in the [OWASP top 10 web application security risks](https://owasp.org/www-project-top-ten/).

-All three scenarios are implemented in one big context, strongly related to the existing most insecure web application the **JuiceShop** (https://github.com/bkimminich/juice-shop).
+All three scenarios are implemented in one big context, strongly related to the existing most insecure web application the [JuiceShop](https://github.com/bkimminich/juice-shop).

+## Getting started

 The friendly supplier of Mate and Tschunk - **MateShop** - is the world leader of mate shops.
 At the moment they think they can do everything with their customers and increase the prices as they want to gain more profit.
 But not with you!
 Instead of pushing their money into management salaries they should rather invest some money in their cyber security department, because they have real trouble with their vulnerable supplying website.

 In this scenarios you are going to show **MateShop's** management how carelessly their strategy is and perform some serious attacks to their insecure website.

-The respective scenarios are written in the below section < Referenz zu Headline>.

-## Getting started

 ### Getting started right away via Docker